Sam Girard: Colorado Avalanche

 Girard began the 2019–20 season with the Avalanche in the NHL.
 On January 2, he recorded a career-high four assists in a 7–3 win over the St. Louis Blues.
 Later that month, he played in his 200th career NHL game and became the longest active iron man streak holder on the team.
 In his 200th career game on January 11, Girard also recorded two assists in their 4–3 overtime loss to the Pittsburgh Penguins.
 He continued his third season by tying his career high of 27 points with a goal in a 6–1 win over the Buffalo Sabres on February 5.
 Girard would later join fellow defensemen Cale Makar in the 30 points club, making the Avalanche the first team with multiple defensemen under the age of 22 who have at least 30 points since 1993–94.

 Girard participated in the Avalanche's run in the 2022 Stanley Cup playoffs until Game 3 of the second round series against the St. Louis Blues, when he exited the game after a hit from Blues forward Ivan Barbashev.
 The Avalanche reported that he had broken his sternum and would miss the remainder of the playoffs.
-In Girard's absence, the Avalanche would continue to advance to the Stanley Cup Finals and defeat the Tampa Bay Lightning to take the Cup.
+In Girard's absence, the Avalanche would continue to advance to the Stanley Cup Finals and defeat the two-time defending Stanley Cup champion Tampa Bay Lightning in six games to take the Cup.

 International play

 As a citizen of Canada, Girard has been given the opportunity to compete with Team Canada at multiple international levels.
 In his rookie season with the Shawinigan Cataractes, Girard was selected for Team Canada at the World U-17 Hockey Challenge.
 In 2015, Girard was selected to compete with Team Canada at the Hlinka Gretzky Cup.
 He played four games and recorded one point as Canada won a gold medal.
 The next year, he was invited to Team Canada's 2016 National Junior Team Development Camp and 2017 National Junior Team Development Camp.

 Player profile

-Described as a smooth-skating and mobile player, Girard is compared to NHL defencemen Duncan Keith of the Chicago Blackhawks.
+Described as a smooth-skating and mobile player, Girard is compared to long-time Chicago Blackhawks defenceman Duncan Keith.
 Standing at 5-foot-10 in his draft year, Girard has also drawn comparisons to Brian Campbell due to his stature, "strong edge work and balance."

 Ryan Kennedy of The Hockey News described Girard as "An excellent offensive defenseman who uses his smarts to get around the ice, Girard ended the regular season en fuego, with seven points in his last two games.
 Defensive play is a concern, but his escapability is uncanny when he has the puck."